Learnovation 2022 – The Future of Learning is Now

-Our 2021 virtual summit will run over two days from 1:30 to 5:30 IST each day with international keynotes, expert panels, Q&A sessions, interactive chat, real-time polling and one on one networking with other attendees from all over the world.
+Our 2022 global learning summit will run over one day from 09:30 to 5:30 IST with international keynotes, expert panels, Q&A sessions, workshops and networking with attendees from all over the world.
+We are also looking forward to hosting a closing party in Croke Park after the day’s activities where we can meet and relax in a convivial setting.

 Powered by The Learnovate Centre, Trinity College Dublin

-The Learnovation Summit is organised by the Learnovate Centre, a leading learning technology research centre in Trinity College Dublin and a technology centre funded by Enterprise Ireland and IDA Ireland to support organisations developing solutions for our society’s current and future learning challenges.
+The Learnovation Summit is organised by the Learnovate Centre, a leading learning technology research centre in Trinity College Dublin funded by Enterprise Ireland and IDA Ireland.
+The Learnovate Centre supports organisations in developing solutions for our society’s current and future learning challenges.

 With over 25 years of experience in corporate learning, Nigel is a regular speaker, writer and broadcaster on the topics of development, technology and leadership.
 Between 2002 and 2006 he headed up the BBC’s Learning and Development operation.